 There have never been more ways for businesses to accept payments online, but security standards and associated risks can vary significantly from method to method.

-The most secure online payment methods incorporate multiple layers of authentication to verify customers, and protect sensitive data by utilizing encryption and other advanced measures.
+The most secure online payment methods incorporate multiple layers of authentication to verify customers.
+Sensitive data are protected by utilizing encryption and other advanced security measures.

 While not always the case, established payment methods tend to be more secure than emerging technologies, which haven’t always developed such robust standards of security and are more likely to have vulnerabilities that can be exploited by fraudsters.